Katrín Davíðsdóttir: Training background

 Katrín started doing CrossFit in September 2011 at the age of 18.
 She had 10 years of training as a gymnast as well as 1 year of competition experience in track and field (athletics).

 From 2016 to 2021, she trained under coach Ben Bergeron (CompTrain) at CrossFit New England in the United States of America.
 Prior to this, she trained at Reebok CrossFit Reykjavik, in Reykjavik, Iceland, and CrossFit Stodin.
 In 2021, Katrin left CompTrain and moved to train at Reebok CrossFit Reykjavik under coach Jami Tikkanen.
 After failing to qualify for the 2022 CrossFit Games, she moved to Mat Fraser's HWPO training camp.

 Television appearance

 Katrín appeared on the 30th season premiere of The Amazing Race, where she asked teams to identify two national tonics: Brennivín and Þorskalýsi.

 Personal life

 Katrín's grandfather is Helgi Ágústsson, the former ambassador of Iceland to the United States.

 In 2021, it was announced that she was in a relationship with former Canadian ice hockey player, Brooks Laich.
 They announced their engagement in December 2024.
 Their daughter Emberly Heba was born in October 2025.
+They were married in Idaho on August 15, 2026.